pranavkarthik10/python_workshops/lesson-6&7/README.md

 ```

 # Project
-Now that we have all the tools available, we can create out first major project
+Now that we have all the tools available, we can create out first major project: The word reverser.
+Scroll down if you are having difficulties.

 ```